jemingzhu-song/productivity-app/README.md

 # productivity-app

+🌱 Introducing: Pro🦆ive - the ultimate pro**duck**tivity app.

-🌱 Creating a productivity app where users will be able to track their study time and progress.
+🌳 Creating a productivity app where users will be able to track their study time and progress.

 🌲 As a lifelong student, this app aims to inspire and motivate people around the world to focus and learn.